Chronic Shame in Clinical Practice

 - Present how to elicit historical information to piece together the specific relational details of harm such as ridicule, indifference, aggression, competition, etc.

-- Explore working with chronic shame with individuals living with it, partners, and within couples work
+- Explore how to work with chronic shame for individuals living with it, their partners, and within couple work

 - Explore the nuanced dynamics of working with chronic shame, relationally, through an affect regulation model